dekzer-oss/wav-decoder/README.md

 ![Chrome throughput](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/dekzer-oss/wav-decoder/main/bench/badge-browser-chrome.json)

-A small TypeScript/JavaScript library that progressively decodes uncompressed WAV audio as the bytes arrive.
+A lightweight TypeScript/JavaScript library for progressive decoding of uncompressed WAV audio as bytes arrive, optimized for Chromium but compatible with all modern browsers and Node.js 20+.
 Please expect breaking changes until we tag a 1.0.0.

 ---